olist/correios/README.rst

 -----------------------

 Local WSDL files are used to increase performance on SOAP requests.
-Enventually you'll want to update them and withou having to update this lib.
+Enventually you'll want to update them without having to update this lib.

 If you want to maintain this files on a custom path you can pass the 'path' option with the custom path.
 Don't use relative paths.